aspnet/AzureSignalR-samples/samples/RealtimeSignIn/README.md

    az storage table create --account-name <account_name> --name SignInInfo az storage container create --account-name <account_name> --name content --public-access blob
    ```
-**> Note:** Please take note of the endpoints created in the previous commands, as you will need it later to add to the Function App's application settings.
+   > Please take note of the endpoints created in the previous commands, as you will need it later to add to the Function App's application settings.

 3. Navigate to the ```/content``` folder and upload the static files